sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 ### Asynchronous service using Future

 So let's design our service.
 As we mentioned above, our service needs to be asynchronous, so it should either takes a `Handler` parameter or returns `Future`.
+But imagine, if there are many handlers compositing, You will fall into *callback hell*, which is terrible.
 Here, we design our todo service using `Future`.

 Create `TodoService` interface in package `io.vertx.blueprint.todolist.service` and write: